AgileVentures/WebsiteOne/CONTRIBUTING.md

 * review [open PRs](https://github.com/AgileVentures/WebsiteOne/pulls) on GitHub - leave comments or collaborate if interested

-#### 3. Look at what needs to be done on [our waffle project board:](https://waffle.io/AgileVentures/WebsiteOne)
+#### 3. Look at what needs to be done on [our zenhub project board:](https://app.zenhub.com/workspaces/websiteone-57889e4b621243ff527dc7d9/board?repos=15742370)

-  1. look through **[ready](https://waffle.io/AgileVentures/WebsiteOne)** column - feel free to start work, but always interested to hear chat in slack, scrum wherever
+  1. look through **[ready](https://app.zenhub.com/workspaces/websiteone-57889e4b621243ff527dc7d9/board?repos=15742370)** column - feel free to start work, but always interested to hear chat in slack, scrum wherever

-  3. look through **[estimated](https://waffle.io/AgileVentures/WebsiteOne)** column - feel free to ask about priority, as these are not prioritised
+  3. look through **[new issues](https://app.zenhub.com/workspaces/websiteone-57889e4b621243ff527dc7d9/board?repos=15742370)** column - feel free to ask about priority, as these are not prioritised

-  4. look at **[backlog](https://waffle.io/AgileVentures/WebsiteOne)** - if there is an interesting ticket get it voted on in a scrum or do an [ASYNC Vote](https://github.com/AgileVentures/AgileVentures/blob/master/ASYNC_VOTING.md) in Slack
+  4. look at **[backlog](https://app.zenhub.com/workspaces/websiteone-57889e4b621243ff527dc7d9/board?repos=15742370)** - if there is an interesting ticket get it voted on in a scrum or do an [ASYNC Vote](https://github.com/AgileVentures/AgileVentures/blob/master/ASYNC_VOTING.md) in Slack

 ##### Voting